seancrim23/vanilla_js_youtube_api_practice/README.md

 - [x] add ability to favorite videos and see a full favorites list
 - [x] add ability to remove favorites
 - [x] display videos related to the video that you have selected
+- [ ] think of more cool stuff to add

 ## Bugs